canada-ca/blog-dto/_posts/2021-03-01-work-with-call-centres.md

 Call centre agents are privy to the good stuff – all of your customers’ unfiltered complaints, grievances, praise, product blessings, and much, much more.
 They are an existing source of valuable insights from your many audiences.

-Whether you run an in-house call center or outsource your call center to a trusted partner, **agents are the key** to harnessing customer feedback.
+Whether you run an in-house call centre or outsource your call centre to a trusted partner, **agents are the key** to harnessing customer feedback.
 Using this data can help you improve your web content and services with real people in mind.

 Here is an example of how working with call centre staff helped us make quick content improvements to deliver better service on Canada.ca.